Mob attacks international students at Gujarat University for offering namaz

 The injured students, who are from Uzbekistan, Afghanistan South Africa and Sri Lanka, have been admitted to the Sardar Vallabhbhai Patel Institute of Medical Sciences and Research Hospital, according to Maktoob Media.

-The students have said that since there is no mosque on the campus, they had gathered inside the hostel to offer taraweeh, which are special prayers offered during the holy month of Ramadan.
+The students have said that since there is no mosque on the campus, they had gathered inside the hostel to offer taraweeh, which are special prayers offered during the holy month of Ramzan.

-Soon after, a mob reached the hostel and started shouting slogans of “Jai Shri Ram”.
-The mob asked who allowed the offering of namaz inside the hostel.
-They then assaulted the students with knives, stones and sticks.
+Soon after, a mob reached the hostel and started shouting “Jai Shri Ram” slogans.
+The mob asked who allowed the prayers to be said inside the hostel.
+They then allegedly assaulted the students with knives, stones and sticks.

 They also vandalised motorbikes, laptops, phones and other properties belonging to the students.

-Ahmad Waris Sakha, the representative of the foreign students at Gujarat University, told Maktoob Media that he tried calling one of the officials in the university administration.
+Ahmad Waris Sakha, the representative of the foreign students at Gujarat University, said that he tried calling one of the officials in the university administration.

 “She said, this is not our responsibility,” said Sakha.

-He added: “In a quick matter of time, there were at least 200 of them.
+He told Maktoob Media: “In a quick matter of time, there were at least 200 of them.
 We then called the police and it took them more than an hour to reach our hostel.
 Upon hearing the siren of police vehicles and learning that the police had arrived, most of them ran while some of them were present on the premises.”

 Sakha alleged that the police did not take any action and let the mob escape.